priyesh2/Wordpress_and_Drupal/README.md

   cmd : ansible-playbook -i hosts combined.yml --tag=lamp,drupal

   THIS IS USED AS A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU

+  Note : In future i will add support for other distributions